 Enabling the On Camera Flash

-To use the Nex-6 on camera flash you have to press the flash button on the back of the camera just above the screen.
-This button physically moves a little hook inside the flash chamber which then releases the flash mechanism and takes a little more effort than you might think first try.
+To use the Nex-6 on camera flash you have to press the littl flash button on the back of the camera just above the screen.
+This button physically moves a little hook inside the flash chamber which then releases the flash mechanism, and takes a little more effort than you might think you first try.

 The flash then springs into action pretty high above the camera allowing it to reach over the lens without the hood even on the wide angle end.